diego40g/first-Angular/NorthwindAngular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.0.

+## Function

+This project was use to understand the default schema of angular project, how to use the angular materials and the routes with different auth by roles

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.